auth0/auth0-PHP/docs/Getting Started/README.md

 $auth0 = new Auth0($configuration);
 ```

-Later, the bootstrap file will import this file and scope the `$auth0` variable, so that it's available within all our application route files.
+Our bootstrap imports this file and ensures the `$auth0` variable is available to the rest of the application.

-## Create a login route
+## Logging in

-Open the `app/login.php` file.
-You'll use this file to create a login route to start a session and redirect the user to Auth0's Universal Login Page.
+Open the `routes/login.php` file.
+This route will start an app session and redirect the user to Auth0's Universal Login Page for authentication.

 ```php
 <?php